aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 ### Nextflow container

+For AWS Batch to run Nextflow as a Batch Job, it needs to be containerized.
+In the process of doing so you can add the ability to automatically create a config file based on environment variables passed in by Batch and use workflow scripts that are stored in S3.

-To create a container with the `nextflow` executable that pulls a workflow script from S3, you can use a `Dockerfile` like the one below:
+To create such a container, you can use a `Dockerfile` like the one below:

 ```Dockerfile
 FROM centos:7